-- A. Appeals The employee or employees designated by the appropriate division of the Department to carry out the responsibilities and duties assigned to Appeals in this Revenue Procedure. - B. Contested Case Hearing - A hearing defined in Section 1-23-310 of the Code, and conducted pursuant to Article 3, Chapter 23 of Title 1, the South Carolina Administrative Procedures Act.
-For purposes of this Revenue Procedure, it involves hearings by the Administrative Law Judge Division reviewing Department determinations. - C. Department Determination The final determination of an appeal approved by the Director or his designee made in accordance with this Revenue Procedure.
-This determination may be appealed to the Administrative Law Judge Division.
-If a document is consistent with this definition, it will be deemed to be the Department determination even though it may be entitled a final agency determination or some other name. - E. Department Representative The person appointed by the Department to prepare the Department determination and represent the Department at the contested case hearing.
+- A. Contested Case Hearing A hearing defined in Section 1-23-310 of the Code, and conducted pursuant to Article 3, Chapter 23 of Title 1, the South Carolina Administrative Procedures Act.
+For purposes of this Revenue Procedure, it involves hearings by the Administrative Law Court where the Department is a party. - B. Department Determination The final determination of an appeal approved by the Director or his designee made in accordance with this Revenue Procedure.
+This determination may be appealed to the Administrative Law Court.
+If a document is consistent with this definition, it will be deemed to be the Department determination even though it may be entitled a final agency determination or some other name. - C. Department Representative The person appointed by the Department to prepare the Department determination and represent the Department at the contested case hearing. - D. Director The director of the Department. - E. Division An organizational unit within the Department. - F. Final Assessment or Assessment For the purpose of this Revenue Procedure: - 1.
+Except for property taxes, an assessment is the determination of any tax due.

-- F. Director The director of the Department. - G. Division A unit within the Department currently including the following units Property, Audit Services, Collection Services, Processing Document Management Services, Regulatory, and the Office of the General Counsel. - H. Final Assessment or Assessment For the purpose of this Revenue Procedure: - 1.
-Except for property taxes, an assessment is the determination of any tax due. - 2.
-For property tax purposes, for those property tax assessments issued by the Department, an assessment is the determination of the value of the property multiplied by the assessment ratio.
+- 2. For property tax purposes, for those property tax assessments issued by the Department, an assessment is the determination of the value of the property multiplied by the assessment ratio.
 The property tax due is later determined by multiplying the assessment by the millage rate levied by the applicable taxing authority.
 In the case of the motor carrier property tax, the final notice that a property tax is due in accordance with Section 12-37-2850 of the Code is considered the assessment.
 An assessment for property taxes of airlines and private car lines will include determination of the equalized assessment ratio, the millage and the tax due.
 For property tax exemptions, it is the denial of an exemption. - 3.
-Assessments include the determination of any penalty or interest due and owing to the extent that such amounts can be determined at the time of issuance of the assessment. - I. Proposed assessment - The first written notice sent or given to a person stating that a division within the Department has concluded that any tax is due or an exemption has been denied or any license is to be suspended or revoked, or an application for a license is denied.
+Assessments include the determination of any penalty or interest due and owing to the extent that such amounts can be determined at the time of issuance of the assessment. - G. Proposed assessment The first written notice sent or given to a person stating that a division within the Department has concluded that any tax is due or an exemption has been denied or any license is to be suspended or revoked, or an application for a license is denied.
 In addition, a proposed assessment also includes a division decision which is an action or finding adverse to the taxpayer other than an assessment of taxes, a regulatory violation, or the denial, suspension, or revocation of a regulatory license.
 For property tax purposes, it includes the first notice stating the value and/or assessment ratio of certain property as determined by the Property Division.
 The term proposed assessment does not include an auditor's work papers or draft audit reports, or any document that specifically states it is not intended as a proposed assessment.